giancarlo-dalle-mole/etz-serializer/README.md

 |``groups``|``Array<string>``|***(optional)*** A list of serialization groups to include the attribute during serialization/deserialization.|
 |``extra``|``E``|***(optional)*** Some extra data to be passed to the ``Transformer`` during serialization/deserialization.
 An example of usage is for ``Array`` on the ``ArrayTransformer`` (``ArrayExtra``).

-#### ``@Transformer<T = any, S = any>``
+### ``@Transformer<T = any, S = any>``

 Marks a class a type transformer to be used during serialization/deserialization.
-The type is registered on the ``SerializerRegistry``.
-This decorator provides a declarative way to define a transformer instead of the direct use of ``SerializerRegistry#addTransformer`` method.
+The type is registered on the [``SerializerRegistry``](#serializerregistry).
+This decorator provides a declarative way to define a transformer instead of the direct use of [``SerializerRegistry#addTransformer``](#-public-static-addtransformert-sclazz-classstring-transformer-itransformerstatict-s-void) method.
 The class MUST implement the ``ITransformer<T, S>`` interface.

 The default behavior is to instantiate only once and cache the object for the rest of the application lifecycle.
-This can be changed by setting the parameter ``instatiationBehavior``.
+This can be changed by setting the parameter ``TransformerOptions.instatiationBehavior``.

 Generic Types: